-For all other nominations, the minimum number of signatures required is two percent of the largest entire vote cast for any officer (except a judge of a court of record) elected at the last preceding election held in the same electoral district, but it may not be less than the number required for nomination petitions for political party candidates for the same office (exceptions to this rule apply to new electoral districts.)
-The Bureau of Elections and Notaries will furnish the figures for all offices for which nomination papers are filed with the Secretary of the Commonwealth.
+For all other nominations, the minimum number of signatures required is two percent of the largest entire vote cast for any officer (except a judge of a court of record) elected at the last preceding election held in the same electoral district, but it may not be less than the number required for nomination petitions for political party candidates for the same office (exceptions to this rule apply to new electoral districts).
+The Bureau of Elections will furnish the figures for all offices for which nomination papers are filed with the Secretary of the Commonwealth.
 For other offices, consult your County Board of Elections.

-- 8. STATEMENT OF CIRCULATOR: Every sheet of the nomination paper must have the "Statement of Circulator" filled in and signed after all signatures have been obtained.
-Recent amendments to section 951(d) of the Pennsylvania Election Code, 25 P.S. § 2911(d), have eliminated the in-state residency requirement and the affidavit requirement for circulators of nomination papers for all political bodies. - 9.
-ASSEMBLING NOMINATION PAPERS: When more than one page is used, they must be fastened or bound together, and each page must be numbered consecutively. - 10.
-CANDIDATE'S AFFIDAVIT AND ETHICS STATEMENT: Each candidate for public office must sign and submit one CANDIDATE'S AFFIDAVIT per set of nomination papers.
-The CANDIDATE'S AFFIDAVIT is a separate form and may be obtained from the Bureau of Election Services and Notaries, Room 210 North Office Building, Harrisburg, PA 17120.
+8. STATEMENT OF CIRCULATOR:

+Every sheet of the nomination paper must have the "Statement of Circulator" filled in and signed after all signatures have been obtained.
+Recent amendments to section 951(d) of the Pennsylvania Election Code, 25 P.S. § 2911(d), have eliminated the in-state residency requirement and the affidavit requirement for circulators of nomination papers for all political bodies.

+9. ASSEMBLING NOMINATION PAPERS:

+When more than one page is used, they must be fastened or bound together, and each page must be numbered consecutively.

+10. CANDIDATE'S AFFIDAVIT AND ETHICS STATEMENT:

+Each candidate for public office must sign and submit one CANDIDATE'S AFFIDAVIT per set of nomination papers.
+The CANDIDATE'S AFFIDAVIT is a separate form and may be obtained from the Bureau of Elections, Room 201, North Office Building, Harrisburg, PA 17120.
+Act 2020-15, signed into law on April 20, 2020, allows a candidate to sign an unsworn statement and submit it along with the candidate's affidavit and paper packet instead of notarizing the candidate's affidavit.
+The unsworn statement will be available for download on the Department's Running for Office web page.

 Each candidate for public office, except President and Vice-President of the United States, United States Senator and Representative in Congress, must submit with their nomination papers a copy of the Statement of Financial Interests required to be filed with the State Ethics Commission.
 The original copy of the Statement of Financial Interests must be filed with the State Ethics Commission.